PoTo: A Hybrid Andersen's Points-to Analysis for Python: Introduction

-We evaluate PoTo on concrete type inference.
+We evaluate PoTo on concrete type inference and call graph construction.
 We choose type inference because there has been significant interest in the problem in recent years.
 In addition to traditional approaches such as Pytype~\cite{pytype_2016}, there has been significant advance in deep-learning-based approaches, e.g.,~\cite{allamanis_et_al_2020,pradel_et_al_2020,yan_et_al_2023}.
 PoTo+ is the type inference client that largely draws types from PoTo's result: given $\mathit{Pt}(\pit{x})$ computed by the points-to analysis, the type of \pit{x} is the union of the types of objects $o \in \mathit{Pt}(\pit{x})$.
 We compare PoTo+ against (1)~Pytype~\cite{pytype_2016}, arguably the most advanced rule-based type inference tool, and (2)~DLInfer~\cite{yan_et_al_2023}, a state-of-the-art deep-learning-based tool, on a benchmark suite of Python packages ranging from 3,556 to 285,515 lines of code.
 Our results show that PoTo+ is comparable to Pytype and both techniques outperform DLInfer in terms of coverage (i.e., percentage of variables for which a type is reported) and correctness of inferred types.
 Furthermore, PoTo scales better than Pytype.
+Call graph construction is a classical client of points-to analysis.
+We build PoToCG based on PoTo and compare it to PyCG~\cite{salis_et_al_2021}, the leading call graph construction analysis for Python.
+The results show that PoToCG constructs more complete and more precise call graphs compared to PyCG and it scales better.

-The contributions of our work are as follows: \begin{itemize}[leftmargin=5mm,topsep=0mm] \item PoTo, the first Andersen-style points-to analysis for Python. \item Hybridization weaving concrete and abstract evaluation. \item PoTo+, a type inference client, and its extensive evaluation. \end{itemize}
+The contributions of our work are as follows: \begin{itemize} \item PoTo, the first Andersen-style points-to analysis for Python. \item Hybridization weaving concrete and abstract evaluation. \item Evaluation on two clients of points-to analysis: type inference and call graph construction. \end{itemize}

-The paper is organized as follows. ~\Secref{sec:overview} presents the problem statement and an overview of our solution. ~\Secref{sec:syntax_and_semantics} formalizes the solution: it presents a minimal Python syntax, the 3-address code interpretation semantics, and constraint resolution. ~\Secref{sec:results} presents the detailed evaluation,~\Secref{sec:threats} discusses threads to validity, and ~\Secref{sec:related} elaborates on related work. \Secref{sec:conclusions} concludes.
+Ultimately, we hope that this work contributes to tools that make Python developers more productive and Python code more robust.